maxmatical/ml-cheatsheet/ML tips/NLP/README.md

   - want to only contrain output to labels at inference
 - use constrained beam search
 - https://huggingface.co/blog/constrained-beam-search
+- Alternatively, use sum of log probabilities (see SGPT cross encoder)

 ## Training recipe for LLMs (100B model)
 https://medium.com/yandex/yandex-publishes-yalm-100b-its-the-largest-gpt-like-neural-network-in-open-source-d1df53d0e9a6